 When reporting an incident, please be as specific as possible with your contact info so we can reach you.
 It also helps to be detailed with as much information as possible, if you have it: names, witnesses, what happened, and any other context that can help.

-If you need an escort or any other accommodations to feel safe or comfortable, please let us know so we can provide assistance.
+If you need a virtual escort or any other accommodations to feel safe or comfortable, please let us know so we can provide assistance.

 The Quick Version